bdolan55/CI_PP1_DND/README.md

 - <a href="https://www.w3schools.com">W3 Schools</a> was used to assist me in small programming methods I had throughout the entire Project.
 - <a href="https://www.cobeceng.com/contact-us/">Cobec Eng</a> Contact Us page was used as design inspiration for the DND Group Contact Us site.
 The code is was written myself utiling resources such as <a href="https://www.w3schools.com">W3 Schools</a>.
 - <a href="https://learn.codeinstitute.net/ci_program/diplomainsoftwaredevelopmentecomm">Code Institute</a> Software development course was used to assist me in small programming methods I had throughout the entire Project  through the well taught and informative Tutorials.
 I also used the Love Running tutorials to learn how to embed a google map on site.
+- <a href="https://masoomulhaq.com/articles/no-more-image-stretching-issue-in-your-website/">masoomulhaq</a> To learn how to set my header image on the our company, our projects and contact us pages.
+The image was appearing pixalated and stretched.
+This site showed me options within CSS to set image position as a header image without stretching the image and becoming pixalated.
+- <a href="https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-custom-404-page-for-your-github-pages-site">GitHub Pages</a> To learn how to set my error 404 page up and link to website.